-In reality, we have a variety of studies that suggest the average (self-reported) vegetarian stays vegetarian for between 3 and 14 years, and most probably for about 7 years.
+In reality, we have a variety of studies that suggest the average (self-reported) vegetarian stays vegetarian for between 3.4 to 7.4 years.
 None of these studies followed a cohort of new vegetarians after an intervention.
 However, the study from which we got the estimate of 7 years sampled randomly from the population and asked those people who were or had been vegetarian how long their vegetarianism had lasted.
 It might be that the people involved in the study did not perfectly recall how long they’d been vegetarian.
 But it’s not likely that they were all vegetarian for an unusually long or short time.

 Because the studies did not inquire closely into the reasons people had become vegetarian in the first place, we can’t use them to tell us which interventions have the longest-lasting effects.
 However, we can be fairly certain that the majority of interventions that create vegetarian-conversion-events result in people staying vegetarian for on average more than 1 year.
 For each person who declares they have begun abstaining from meat, fish, and shellfish, organizations can expect at least 36 animals to be saved, and probably more like 252.
 However, they cannot expect that the new vegetarian will go on saving 36 animals per year for the rest of their life.